 Five members: The five members are also to be nominated by the central government from amongst the person of ability, integrity, and standing.
-They should possess an experience in various fields like law or legislation, trade unionism, management of industry potential of women, women’s voluntary organization, education, administration, economic development and social good-being.
+They should possess experience in various fields like law or legislation, trade unionism, management of industry potential of women, women’s voluntary organization, education, administration, economic development, and social good-being.

-Member secretary: Member secretary is also nominated by the central government.
-He/ she should be either an expert in the field of management, organization or an officer who is a member.
+Member Secretary: The Central Government also nominates member secretary.
+He/ she should be either an expert in the field of management, an organization, or an officer who is a member.

 - Inquiry and Investigation